yamigr/micronats/README.md

 <a name="methods"></a>

 ## Methods
-Methods are the service-handlers.
-To call a method from another service use the subject **servicename.methodname** and send the json-data.
-The data is assigned in req.
-When it's a request, it's possible to send some data back with res.
+Call a method from another service use the subject **servicename.methodname** and send the json-data.
 ```js
 addUser(req, res){
     // add some service-methods and handle the request and send a response